SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/00-Lesson-Introduction.md

 **3. Async / Await**

-- How "async" functions differ from promises.
+- How `async` functions differ from promises.

-- Benefits of "async" functions and when to use them.
+- Benefits of `async` functions and when to use them.

 [/slide]